mjyang0902/Data-Structure/sort/insertion-sort/Readme.md

 # Insertion Sort

-Insertion Sort is a sorting algorithm that mimics the way many people sort a hand of playing cards.
+Insertion sort is a sorting algorithm that mimics the way many people sort a hand of playing cards.
 Imagine starting with an empty left hand and a set of cards face down on the table.
 You pick up one card at a time from the table and insert it into the correct position in your left hand.
 To find the right position for a card, you compare it with each card already in your left hand, moving from right to left.
 At all times, the cards held in your left hand remain sorted.

 To sort an array with size `n`, we determine each element's position by comparing it with its predecessor and repeatedly exchanging positions until the predecessor is smaller than it.
 This process continues until all `n` elements are in their correct positions, resulting in a sorted array.